hasibzunair/adversarial-lesions/README.md

 Authors: Hasib Zunair and A. Ben Hamza

 **TL;DR** Interclass variation is considered an intimidating remark in medical image analysis.
-Here we demonstrate an opposite perspective: we train a translation model to learn the interclass mappings(benign to malignant) and boost the minority class(malignant) using the orginal benign images.
+Here we demonstrate an opposite perspective: we leverage this aspect to train a translation model to learn the interclass mappings(benign to malignant) and boost the minority class(malignant) using the orginal benign images and then train the classification model.

 <p align="center">